Catrinici/Angular-/README.md

 # Angular_front_to_back
-Angular Front To Back

-## What I've learned?
+# What I've learned?

-### Build amazing single page applications using Angular 5+
+### - Build amazing single page applications using Angular 5+

-### Master Angular concepts
+### - Master Angular concepts

-### Understand the file and folder structure of an Angular application
+### - Understand the file and folder structure of an Angular application